ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 Let's replace the simple "Additions" scorer with a more sophisticated "Addition Faithfulness" scorer using the `answerCorrectness` scorer from Evalite.

+Recommendation: cherry-pick this commit, then read carefully and test.
+This uses a pre-built scorer from Evalite - but in the next commit, we'll actually replace it with a more suitable one.

 ### Steps To Complete

 #### Import the answerCorrectness scorer